forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 ### Installation Steps

+**All releases can be found in the "release" branch of the SFDMU GUI App GitHub repository.**

 #### Step 1.
 Select the Release Tag

 Navigate to the repository's release page, find the sidebar, and click on the release tag associated with your desired version.